michaelfortunato/homomorphism-expressivity/main.typ

   It’ll be an interesting research direction to design suitable criteria for the expressive power of such higher order MPNNs in general.]

-This notion, that measuring the ability of GNN to count structures like subgraph structures, has been recognized recently by other researchers as well, and has been formalized by @zhangCompleteExpressivenessHierarchy2023 in a new framework for expressivity measurement, termed _Homomorphism Expressivity_.
-This initial work established Homomorphism Expressivity for subgraph counting GNNs.
+This notion, that measuring the ability of GNN to count structures like sub-graph structures, has been recognized recently by other researchers as well, and has been formalized by @zhangCompleteExpressivenessHierarchy2023 in a new framework for expressivity measurement, termed _Homomorphism Expressivity_.
+This initial work established Homomorphism Expressivity for sub-graph counting GNNs.
 Therefore, such a framework would _not_ be directly applicable to Schur Nets, because it is a spectral invariant based GNN.
 However, following up on that work, Homomorphism Expressivity was extended to spectral invariant GNNs such as Schur Nets